Good and Bad

 To the contrary if we think something will harm us or bring misfortune to us then we think of it as ‘bad’, ‘evil’, ‘enemy’, and so on.
 In other words, we always have negative feelings for people we do not like.

 This is duality (Doojaa Bhaav).
-Good and bad is a product of this illusive Mayaic consciousness or contaminated thinking (Haumai or false ego-sense…), which counters Hukam (i.e. System-rule-Law of Nature), Naam, Shabad, Wisdom.
+Good and bad is a product of this illusive Mayaic consciousness or Haunai thinking that counters Hukam (i.e. System-rule-Law of Nature), Naam, Shabad or Bibek.

 • ਏਹਿ ਥਿਤੀ ਵਾਰ ਦੂਜਾ ਦੋਇ ॥ : (All these omens attached) to the lunar and solar days create duality. (sggs 843).